 - identifying and treating accompanying physical illness

-- detecting and treating behavioural and psychological symptoms
+- detecting and treating challenging behavioural and psychological symptoms

-- providing information and long-term support to caregivers.
+- providing information and long-term support to carers.

 Risk factors and prevention

 Although age is the strongest known risk factor for dementia, it is not an inevitable consequence of ageing.
 Further, dementia does not exclusively affect older people – young onset dementia (defined as the onset of symptoms before the age of 65 years) accounts for up to 9% of cases.
 Some research has shown a relationship between the development of cognitive impairment and life-style related risk factors that are shared with other noncommunicable diseases.
 These risk factors include physical inactivity, obesity, unbalanced diets, tobacco use and harmful use of alcohol, diabetes, and midlife hypertension.
 Additional modifiable risk factors include depression, low educational attainment, social isolation, and cognitive inactivity.